timonweb/django-tailwind/docs/migration.md

 ## Migrating from Django-Tailwind v1 to v2

-> Please note, that the instructions below are for upgrading the Django package, not the actual Tailwind CSS dependency.
+> Please note that the instructions below are for upgrading the Django package, not the actual Tailwind CSS dependency.

-*Django Tailwind2* `v2` introduces lots of new features that aren't available to projects, that were generated with the previous version.
+*Django Tailwind2* `v2` introduces lots of new features that aren't available to projects generated with the previous version of the package.
 Thus if you want to get all the goodies `v2` offers, you need to update your Django `theme` app.

 Depending on how many customizations you've introduced, the process might be smooth or bumpy.

 ### Upgrade steps

-Let's assume, you've been using *Django Tailwind* for a while and you your `TAILWIND_APP_NAME` is `theme`.
+Let's assume you've been using *Django Tailwind* for a while, and your `TAILWIND_APP_NAME` is `theme`.

 1. Edit `INSTALLED_APPS` in `settings.py` and remove the `'theme'` app.
 2. Rename your `theme` app directory to `theme-legacy`.